 All protected health information that you store should be encrypted in compliance with all the international regulations.
 Besides, this is a great option for limiting access to the authorized medical staff.
 And, if the server is compromised in any way, the data will be still encrypted and inaccessible for intruders.

-Healthcare data security is one of the most critical issues you have to keep in mind while launching your own app in the medical industry.
+Healthcare data security is one of the most critical issues you have to keep in mind while launching your own secure app in the medical industry.
 Firstly, it is an obligatory requirement of federal and international data protection regulations.
 Secondly, the data vulnerability can lead to business losses and will have a negative impact both on the company’s reputation and internal processes.

 However, by applying novel yet proven technologies, you can prevent data breaches and other illegal activities around your patient PHI and otherwise improve your software and customer experience.